What is the Fire and Emergency Services Levy?

 The way the levy is collected

 From 1 July 2017 the Emergency Services Levy (ESL) will no longer be collected by insurance companies as part of insurance premiums.
-Insurance policies taken out or renewed after this time will not include the ESL.
+Buildings, contents and motor insurance policies taken out or renewed after this time will not include the ESL.

 From 1 July 2017 the FESL will be collected by local councils from property owners.
 Councils will clearly list the new levy on rates notices as a separate item and it will be paid in the same way as council rates.